EvanHYearwood/nmg-identity-automation/README.md

 date of every account.
 That value does not depend on paperwork being filed correctly or names matching between systems.

+## Before you start

+- Windows Server with the ActiveDirectory PowerShell module

+      Import-Module ActiveDirectory

+- Rights to modify user objects in the domain
+- An authorising ticket number, in the form NMG-0000
+- A Disabled Users OU at the root of the domain
+- A writable reports folder.
+Create it if it does not exist:

+      New-Item -Path "C:\Reports\Offboarding" -ItemType Directory -Force

 ## Tools

 ### Find-StaleAccounts.ps1